-More than just a unique and unforgettable intimate wedding & special event venue and boutique working bed & breakfast, we host corporate and individual retreats and we are a perfect mid-weeknight gathering spot for beer, wine & coffee or yoga!
+More than just a unique and unforgettable intimate wedding venue we are a boutique team building and retreat venue that hosts corporate, family and individual retreats and we are a perfect mid-weeknight gathering spot for beer, wine & coffee or yoga!

-The Homestead 1854’s current owners, Chet and Mary Kay Sergo, purchased the Chicago area bed and breakfast in July 2012.
-The Sergos are committed to maintaining the integrity of the home and to serving their guests with the hospitality, energy, and respect that was so well embodied by the home’s original owner, Lewis Steward.
+The Homestead 1854’s current owners, Chet and Mary Kay Sergo, purchased the Chicago area venue in July 2012.
+The Sergos are committed to maintaining the integrity of the property and to serving their guests with the hospitality, energy, and respect that was so well embodied by the home’s original owner, Lewis Steward.

 In 1854, Lewis Steward, the founder of the town of Plano, built the Homestead 1854 to be patterned after the picturesque country cottages that are reminiscent of rural Tuscan villas.